harvard-edtech/edtech-guide/ComprehensiveGuide.md

 We work hard to have flexible hours, schedules, and workloads to account for stuff in our lives that creates stress or anxiety (if possible, give warning to minimize impact on other team members).

+Because we're part of a collaborative team, equity becomes important.
+Thus, while prioritizing flexibility and work-life balance, we must be careful that such flexibility does not encroach on other teammates own wellbeing, flexibility, and work-life balance.
+Basically, we don't grant flexibility where it will cause hardship to another teammate, where it will create blockers for other people's creativity or work, or where it will impact another teammate's wellbeing.

 ## 4. Clear and Constructive Feedback

 We build a culture of constructive feedback.
 Gabe welcomes (and practically begs for) feedback.
 In return, Gabe works hard to give feedback to everyone on the team.
 If you ever feel unsure about how you're doing, please ask for feedback.
 Good conversations and sharing of feedback are how we create clarity and openness.